Public Speaking Mastery

 Observing these qualities in other speakers or seeing where they should have been used but were not can help your own progress.
 Public speech critique is a tool to help you better see and analyze your own speeches.

-When you see someone use the various skills masterfully, you will be able to grow in your skills by imitation.
+When you see someone use the various skills masterfully, if you take the time and energy to learn from them, you will be able to grow in your skills by imitation.
 Your appreciation will be enhanced as you see and understand the dynamics unfold as you observe.

 When a speaker fails to effectively use the appropriate skills you will see the need for and how they could have enhanced the speech.
 This understanding will likewise help your own growth and development.